ragdolldynamics/ragdoll-maya/docs/pages/floating-licence.md

 ### Start

-This next command will launch the server in the current PowerShell or cmd.exe terminal you are in.
+This next command will launch the server.

 ```bash
 TurboFloatServer.exe -x